The Partition Rank of a Tensor and $k$-Right Corners in $\mathbb{F}_{q}^{n}$: The Slice Rank and the Partition Rank

-where $\delta(x,y)$ is the function that is $1$ when $x=y$, and $0$ otherwise.
-Then $F$ satisfies $\prank(F)=1$ and $\slicerank(F)=|X|$ by the lower bounds of \cite{TaoSawinBlog}. \end{example} Our key observation is that the partition rank of a diagonal tensor is maximal. \begin{lem} Let $X$ be a finite set, and let $X^{n}$ denote the $n$-fold Cartesian product of $X$ with itself.
+and so the $4$-tensor $h$ is the tensor product of two $|X|\times|X|$ matrices over $\mathbb{F}$.
+Consider the polynomial given by the determinant.
+This will be a $G$-invariant polynomial, and furthermore $\det(F)=1$, which implies that $F$ is stable, and hence $\slicerank(F)=|X|$. \end{example} Our key observation is that the partition rank of a diagonal tensor is maximal. \begin{lem} Let $X$ be a finite set, and let $X^{n}$ denote the $n$-fold Cartesian product of $X$ with itself.
 Suppose that

 is a diagonal tensor, that is

 for some $A\subset X$ where $c_{a}\neq0$, and

 Then